JanRipken/JanRipken/README.md

 I am 23 years old and a passionate developer and coder since around 2019.
 I've started creating small tools using .NET (C#) and Windows Presentation Foundation.
 Also, some Bots using the Discord API to dive deeper into Python and object oriented programming in general.
+Currently, I am working at jade University of Applied Sciences as a Student assistent for high level language programming

 ## Skills and Expierience
 * Python